phrsampaio/deft-funnel/README.md

 The output of 'dev_f' must be a cell array containing two cells, one for each component below:

-* gf             : the gradient of 'f' with dimensions 'n' x 1.
+* *gf*           : the gradient of 'f' with dimensions 'n' x 1.

-* Hf             : the hessian matrix with dimensions 'n' x 'n'.
+* *Hf*           : the hessian matrix with dimensions 'n' x 'n'.

 The output of 'dev_h' must be a cell array containing two cells, one for each component below:

-* Jh             : the Jacobian matrix of 'h' with dimensions 'nb_cons_h' x 'n'.
+* *Jh*           : the Jacobian matrix of 'h' with dimensions 'nb_cons_h' x 'n'.

-* Hh             : a matrix containing the hessians of each constraint put side by side, i.e., a matrix with dimensions 'n' x ('nb_cons_h' * 'n').
+* *Hh*           : a matrix containing the hessians of each constraint put side by side, i.e. a matrix with dimensions 'n' x ('nb_cons_h' * 'n').

+See some examples in the 'testset/greybox' directory.

 **Optional input:**